shuuryou/texmond/README.md

 Now you need to take care of the three arrays that follow and this is where Wintex will help you.

 1. `$ZONES` needs to map the zone numbers of your panel to sensible labels for display purposes.
-Zone `-1` must not be removed, it refers to the panel itself.
+Zone `-1` must not be removed, because it refers to the panel itself, but you may change its text as you please.
 1. `$PART1OMIT`, `$PART2OMIT`, and `$PART3OMIT` need to contain the zone numbers that are omitted during the respective part arms.
 Go through all zones in Wintex and check if the respective checkboxes are set.
-If they are, add the zone number to the array.
+If they are, add that zone number to the array(s).
-1. `$ARMMODES` defines the labels shown on the web interface for the various arm modes. `4` is always disarm, `0` is always full arm. `1`, `2`, and `3` specify the three different part arm suites and you could set the labels to the text shown in Wintex.
+1. `$ARMMODES` defines the labels shown on the web interface for the various arm modes. `4` is always disarm, `0` is always full arm, so don't remove those. `1`, `2`, and `3` specify the three different part arm suites and you should set the labels to the text shown in Wintex.

-Below the arrays are all the texts shown on the web interface if you want to translate it to your local language.
+Below the arrays are all of the strings that are shown on the web interface.
+If you want to translate the web interface to your local language, you can edit them.

 # Interacting with the Daemon

 ## Event Scripts

-If you set `EventScript` to am executable or a shell script, the daemon will attempt to execute it whenever an event is logged by the panel.
+If you set `EventScript` to an executable or a shell script, the daemon will attempt to execute it whenever an event is logged by the panel.

 The event script receives several command line arguments, the first of which is the type of event that was logged.
 This is followed by a number of event-specific arguments as documented below: